neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 ### Coverage Calculation

-To calculate the coverage of a contract, it is enough to call the `GetCoverage` method of our `TestEngine`.
+To calculate the coverage of a contract, it is enough to call the `GetCoverage` method of our `TestEngine`, it require the `EnableCoverageCapture` property of the `TestEngine` to be enabled.

 ```csharp
 var engine = new TestEngine(true);